Light a Penny Candle: Themes

 Childhood – with its attendant growing pains and interactions at school and with members of the clergy – figures prominently in the novel.
 Kenny notes that Binchy was comfortable using young girls as main characters in her early novels as she had "observed children closely" while working as a teacher, and had become aware "how well a child can 'carry' a narrative".
 Children as major characters receded from Binchy's storytelling beginning with Tara Road in 1998.

 Friendship is another theme that would play a prominent role in Binchy's oeuvre.
 In this novel, Binchy charts the course of a friendship from ages 10 to 30, "from idyllic childhood to turbulent adulthood", with each girl offering support to the other through letters and visits.

 Religion plays an important role in the novel, as Binchy contrasts the Catholic schooling of Aisling's family in Ireland with the Protestant belief system of Elizabeth's family in London.
 Catholicism is depicted as "largely a religion of warmth and generosity", according to Kenny, who adds wryly, "The character of Father Riordan even conveys his disappointment that after living with a Catholic family and being educated in a convent for five years, Elizabeth did not decide to convert to Catholicism".

-Other themes include premarital sex, wife abuse, alcoholism, and abortion.
+Other themes include sex, domestic abuse, alcoholism, mental health and depression, and abortion.